 One of the major themes in KJ Parker's Engineer Trilogy.
 After being condemned to death by the Mezentine Empire, Ziani Vaatzes kills three people with his own hands, escapes to a technologically backward country and directly causes the deaths of over seventeen thousand Mezentine soldiers by overseeing an advanced weaponry program, all the while intending to betray the people he's selling the weapons to, because, in his own words, "I'm in love with my wife, you see.
 If I die, I'll never see her again.
 So I had to live.
 It's that simple."
 It's made all the worse by the fact that Vaatzes knows exactly what the consequences of his actions are going to be and plans them meticulously in advance...but never thinks of himself as having a choice in the matter, because love is making him do it.

-Ashfur in the Warriors Series He nearly murders his former Love Interest Squirrelflight and her sister's children by blocking their escape from a raging fire, all so that she could feel the pain he had when she rejected him.
-He also attempted to murder her father previously, for the same reason.
+Ashfur in Warrior Cats He nearly murders his former Love Interest Squirrelflight and her sister's children by blocking their escape from a raging fire, all so that she could feel the pain he had when she rejected him.
+And this is after he attempted to murder her father and get her mate framed for it, for the same reason.

 Mapleshade, also from Warrior Cats, could also count for this trope.